 It goes head to head with AMD’s RX 5700 and is even often competitive with the 5700 XT, with a better cooler and greater power efficiency.
 It offers improved bang for the buck over the standard RTX 2060 for only $50 more.
 You might find a little more value and longevity in the 2070 Super, but that card is at least $500, so the RTX 2060 Super remains a much more affordable and accessible GPU for the average gamer.

 This card often switches places with the RX 5700 as our favorite GPU, but at $400 to $450, it’s just that bit too expensive to offer the kind of value of the 5700.
 That said, theis slightly faster, so if you have the budget, get this card instead if you want a little more power.

 Why should you buy this: The 1660 Ti is plenty fast, without the RTX performance and price overhead.

 Who’s it for: Gamers who aren’t interested in ray tracing.

 Why we picked the Nvidia GTX 1660 Ti:

 Nvidia’s entry-level graphics cards haven’t received quite as much attention as its ray-tracing RTX GPUs, but the Turing-generation GTX cards are no slouch.
-The 1660 Ti is a solid replacement for Nvidia’s stellar GTX 1060 6GB, offering 20-30% uptick in performance, beating out strong contenders from AMD like the RX 590.
+The 1660 Ti is a solid replacement for Nvidia’s stellar GTX 1060 6GB, offering a 20% to 30% uptick in performance, beating out strong contenders from AMD like the RX 590.

-If you want an AMD alternative at around this price, the RX Vega 56 is a great option.
-It needs a little tweaking to get the most from it (look up undervolting guides) and it’s not easy to find, but if you can get one at a good price it’ll outstrip anything up to the RTX 2070.
+If you want an AMD alternative at around the‘s price, the RX Vega 56 is a great option.
+It needs a little tweaking to get the most from it (look up undervolting guides), and it’s not easy to find, but if you can get one at a good price, it’ll outstrip anything up to the RTX 2070.